 About the program, and how to apply

 Geographical Distribution of Grant Activities in Developing Countries

-Monsanto’s grant-making priorities are where Monsanto has employees, facilities, or strategic business interests.
+Monsanto’s grant-making priorities are where Bayer has employees, facilities, or strategic business interests.
 The following developing countries are eligible for grants, using the regional structure of the Terra Viva Grants Directory.

 Southeast Asia and Pacific Islands: Indonesia, Philippines, Vietnam

 East Asia: China